markaggar/Water-Monitor/README.md

 ### Current session volume

-- State: Live session volume while water is in use; during a gap, shows the intermediate (snapshot) volume; after finalization, resets to 0
+- State: Live session volume while water is in use or in a gap; after finalization, resets to 0
-- Attributes (triaged to match the most relevant stage: current → intermediate → final):
+- Attributes (highlights):
   - session_stage: current | intermediate | final
   - session_duration: Seconds (from the selected stage; excludes gap time)
   - session_average_flow: Derived average flow (from the selected stage; excludes gap time)